 Fatigue, illness, injury or failing to recover

 The athlete being more susceptible to injury or an increase in illness with days off are signs of depression.
-The athlete might start seeing the health professional more, either at the place of employment, or outside if trying to hide the problem.
+The athlete might start seeing the health professional more, either at the place of employment or outside if trying to hide the problem.
 Fatigue can also cause injuries or illness and an increase in masseur appointments or failing to properly recover day to day with adequate training loads can be signs of a mental health problem.
 If an athlete is injured or undergoing rehabilitation and not competing they are at an increased risk of becoming depressed.
 This could potentially make the injury take longer to heal and so the athlete needs to be looked after during this time.

 Decreased interest in activities

 Athletes with depression can become less interested in training or extra skills they require to perform.
-They may start turning up late or going straight away post the activity, insted of getting feedback and looking at analysis of other teams or their opposition individually.
+They may start turning up late or going straight away post the activity, instead of getting feedback and looking at analysis of other teams or their opposition individually.
 They may also have decreased focus on the exercise and/or withdraw socially.
 They may talk less about the activity they are doing and some even quit the sport entirely.

 Withdrawal from social contact – quietness

-When the athlete can be seen to be less outgoing than their teammates, and withdraws from contact socially, it's a common sign of clinical depression.
+When the athlete can be seen to be less outgoing than their teammates and withdraws from contact socially, it's a common sign of clinical depression.
 The person becomes more isolated than normal and becomes reclusive at times.
 This isolation and quietness may be when they are with their peers or other athletes, or alternatively around family and friends.

 Change in personality or habits – more irritable

 Depression can be associated with more anger and violence in some cases.
 Frustration in athletes can occur with themselves, teammates or staff and are signs of a mental health problem.
 Irritability can be at the place of activity or outside.
-The athlete in some cases may cry more or alternatively look and act act flat or be a different persona altogether.
-In some cases the person may even self-harm and wear clothes to cover this up, or talk about death or dying.
-Athletes' normal habits can alter with depression and more isolation is usually a sign.
+The athlete in some cases may cry more or alternatively look and act flat or be a different persona altogether.
+In some cases, the person may even self-harm and wear clothes to cover this up, or talk about death or dying.
+Athletes' normal habits can alter depression and more isolation is usually a sign.